 Convert Foot-pound Force to Calorie (ft⋅lbf to Calorie)

 Foot-pound Force (ft⋅lbf) and Calorie (Calorie) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert foot-pound force to calorie.
-This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf to Calorie.
+This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf unit to the Calorie unit.

 Foot-pound Force to Calorie conversion